How to Log Data Wirelessly

 higher security levels.

 You can use instruments with RS232 ports over WiFi.
 To do this you need a serial device server.
 This will usually come with driver software which makes your instrument appear as if it were connected to the COM port.
 You can therefore use any data acquisition software which reads RS232 instruments to log data from your device.
-We of course recommend the Windmill COMIML software to automatically collect data from whatever instrument you have connected.
+We of course recommend the Windmill COMIML software to automatically collect data from whatever instrument you have connected (free to our newsletter subscribers).

 - WirelessHART

-- Passed in September this year, the HART 7 specification includes the wireless protocol dubbed WirelessHART.
+- The HART specification includes the wireless protocol dubbed WirelessHART.
 This sets out to create a wireless version of the Wired HART protocol in order to ensure backward compatibility with wired devices.
 HART Communication is used to communicate between intelligent field instruments and host systems.
-Further reading: http://www.hartcomm.org/

 - WiMax

 - WiMax, the Worldwide Interoperability for Microwave Access, aims to provide wireless data over long distances in a variety of ways.
 It is based on the IEEE 802.16 standard, which is also called WirelessMAN.
 Typically it has a range with a radius of 3 to 10 km.
-The WiMAX Forum expects the technology to allow city-wide wireless broadband access.
-In the data acquisition field, WiMax is envisaged as most useful for monitoring offshore facilities.
-Further reading: http://www.wimaxforum.org/
+The latest release, in 2021, is WiMax 3.